-During the year, Scottish Power Energy Networks Holdings Limited ("Scottish Power"), part of the group headed by Iberdrola, S.A, acquired 88% of the shares of NWEN (Jersey), with the remaining 12% of the shares retained by KDM Power Limited.
-For more information, see page 14 and Note 31.
+During the year, Scottish Power Energy Networks Holdings Limited ("Scottish Power"), part of the group headed by Iberdrola, S.A., acquired 88% of the shares of NWEN (Jersey), with the remaining 12% of the shares retained by KDM Power Limited.
+For more information, see page 15 and Note 31.

-As part of this transaction, NWEN (Jersey) issued further shares, receiving proceeds totalling £400.0m, £399.0m of which was onlent within the NWEN (Jersey) group.
-The Company received £86.0m, at an interest rate of 5.00%, maturing in October 2034 (Note 21), of which £35.3m was invested in money market deposits greater than three months (Note 19).
+As part of this transaction, NWEN (Jersey) issued further shares, receiving proceeds totalling £400.0m, £399.0m of which was onlent to the Company, at an interest rate of 4.91%, maturing in October 2034 (Note 21).